Brainsware/bacon-site/Views/Articles/download.markdown

 ## Creating a new project with Bacon {#create}

-The recommended way to download Bacon and start a project with it is by using the `composer create-project` command.
+The recommended way to download Bacon and start a project with is by using the `composer create-project` command.
 You can find that method explained [here](/articles/getting-started#installation).

 ## Add Bacon to an existing project {#add}

-If you however want to add Bacon as dependency to your existing project, you need to add it to your `composer.json` file.
+If you however want to add Bacon as a dependency to your existing project, you need to add it to your `composer.json` file.
 Since Bacon is released on [packagist.org](https://packagist.org/packages/brainsware/bacon), all you need to do is add the following to your `require` section:

 ```
 {